armsnyder/gdshader-language-server/README.md

 - [ ] Hover (show documentation)
 - [ ] Signature help
 - [ ] VSCode wrapper extension
+- [ ] Make the code more maintainable by generating rules based on the official Godot documentation

 ## 🤝 Contributing